tensorflow/privacy/g3doc/guide/measure_privacy.md

 Differential privacy is a framework for measuring the privacy guarantees provided by an algorithm and can be expressed using the values ε (epsilon) and δ (delta).
-Of the two, ε is the more important and more sensitive to the choice of hyperparameters.
+Of the two, ε is more important and more sensitive to the choice of hyperparameters.
 Roughly speaking, they mean the following:

 *   ε gives a ceiling on how much the probability of a particular output can increase by including (or removing) a single training example.
-You usually want it to be a small constant (less than 10, or, for more stringent privacy guarantees, less than 1).
+You usually want it to be a small constant (less than 10, or for more stringent privacy guarantees, less than 1).
 However, this is only an upper bound, and a large value of epsilon may still mean good practical privacy.
 *   δ bounds the probability of an arbitrary change in model behavior.
 You can